408 Ford Stroker

 This beast of a 408 small block stroker is another variation of the many we build every year.
 Like all of the engines we build, it was built for strength so it will handle the power it makes, and the abuse it is going to be put through.
 The EFI system is yet another addition we can do to ANY engine is that's what you're looking for.
 An engine like this can make an EASY 450 - 500 HP depending on the head & cam combination.
 This one was built to make in the 500 HP area, and it'll do that pretty conservatively!

-This particular 408 has a light weight 4340 forged crank, 4340 H-beam rods, light weight forged JE pistons, Total Seal Plasma Moly rings, Clevite H series bearings, a billet roller cam, ARP studs with a billet main support, a double roller timing assembly, a fully balanced rotating asembly, light weight (transfer bar) roller lifters, fully CNC'd AFR heads, Chrome moly push rods, Harland Sharp roller rockers, a port matched intake manifold, MSD billet distributor, etc, etc. Something like this can easily run in the $13,000 - $14,000 area because of the EFI system.
-Remove the EFI and go with a good carburetor and you just shaved-off $3,000 or so.
+This particular 408 has a light weight 4340 forged crank, 4340 H-beam rods, light weight forged JE pistons, Total Seal Plasma Moly rings, Clevite H series bearings, a billet roller cam, ARP studs with a billet main support, a double roller timing assembly, a fully balanced rotating assembly, light weight (transfer bar) roller lifters, fully CNC'd AFR heads, Chrome moly push rods, Harland Sharp roller rockers, a port matched intake manifold, MSD billet distributor, etc, etc.

 As will ALL of the engines we build, this one was custom built to the customer's needs, which is why it does not have an oil pan on it.
 He wanted to put his own pan on it.